(modified and accepted in Madrid, Spain, September 8th, 2022)

 Establishment of membership

 Any Buiatrics or Veterinary Association wishing to join the WAB should submit their applications to the Secretary General of the WAB.
-Such applications will be considered for eligibility for membership by the Executive Committee and the General Assembly of the WAB held at the time of the biennial buiatrics congress.
+Such applications will be considered for eligibility for membership by the Board and the General Assembly of the WAB held at the time of the WBC.
 Decisions will be by majority vote.
 In the case of the votes being equal the President will have a casting vote.
 The individual membership of national buiatrics associations applying for full membership must be predominantly veterinarians.

 Rights and liabilities of the member associations